 | || |

-Yes, we had 35 super-duper second place winners in our 35th Anniversary Essay Contest!
+Yes, we had 35 super-duper second place winners in our 35th Anniversary Essay Contest (only 34 are shown because one wished to remain anonymous)!
 All of the essays below are continued (and shown in their entirety) in our blog article.
 The entries are in alphabetical order:

 Mike Baird in Olympia, Washington